linpengcheng/PurefunctionPipelineDataflow/README.md

 - All data are produced and organized according to standard specifications.

+- Refer to the standard system of the manufacturing industry, and take the data interface standard system as the type system.
+  The acceptance check is performed and centrally managed by the warehouse, and the system logic will be simple, short and reliable.

 - It can reduce unnecessary data verification, cleaning, conversion, and abnormal processing during execution, and keep the logic of the workshop simple and efficient.